CyberFlameGO/svnpython/Doc/library/logging.rst

    through the filter.
 If no name is specified, allows every event.

-   .. method:: filter(record)
+.. method:: Filter.filter(record)

    Is the specified record to be logged?
 Returns zero for no, nonzero for yes.
 If deemed appropriate, the record may be modified in-place by this method.

-.. _log-record:

 LogRecord Objects
 -----------------